 This group serves as a central body to which concerning student behaviors may be referred for action or remediation.
 The team meets regularly to discuss referral cases and coordinate individualized responses to support students who are identified as struggling.
 Team members assess referred students for their potential risk to the campus and community, make decisions based on the best interests of both the student and the university, and then put individuals in touch with appropriate support services.

-The Students of Concern Team is comprised of administrators from Student Life and other units at UB
+The Students of Concern Team is comprised of a multidisciplinary group of administrators from Student Life and other units at UB.

 It’s important to refer any disruptive or disturbing behavior you see in students.